andrewmcodes-archive/bridgetown_tailwind/docs/blog_post.md

 7. Click `Deploy site`

 Your site will deploy and you should be able to view it at the preview link that Netlify provides!

+## Summary

+If you have had Ruby/Rails/Jekyll experience, you should feel right at home with Bridgetown.
+Bridgetown also removes the barrier to entry for integrating webpack and all the goodies the JavaScript community has to offer.

+Even though the library is still pre 1.0, I think it would still be worth your time to check out [Bridgetown](https://www.bridgetownrb.com) and see what you think!

+Happy coding!